barrmorgen/Brain-Lesion-Segmentation-from-MRI-Images/README.md

 # Brain-Lesion-Segmentation-from-MRI-Images
-This work aims to segment the BraTS 2015 dataset of brain tumor images, and label the different regions.
-This is part of the “Multimodal Brain Tumor Segmentation Challenge 2015”

 MRI scannings are essential in the effort of diagnosing and treating brain tumours.
 Often, the MRI data includes artifacts added as a result of several reasons.
 They can happen due to a movement of the patient during the scan, metallic implants the patient has or foreign bodies.
 Also it can be affected by the MRI machine itself.
 One possibility is inhomogeneity in the magnetic field applied.
 These artifacts result in bias to the scans, which may affect the segmentation and the diagnostic process models.
 Other types of artifacts can occur due to Finite sampling, k-space encoding, and Fourier transformation that may cause aliasing and Gibbs phenomena.
 Characteristics of pulse sequences may cause black boundary, Moiré, and phase-encoding artifacts.
 Hardware issues may cause central point and RF overflow artifacts.